-Historically, Tagalog had a three-vowel system: a high front vowel /i/, a high back vowel /u/, and a low central vowel /a/.
-Following sustained contact with the Spanish language from the late 16th to the 19th centuries, and sporadic contact with English (Zuraw, 2007) and other languages, Tagalog's vowel inventory expanded to include the mid vowels /ε, ɔ/, so that modern Tagalog offers a vowel inventory as follows:
+Historically, Tagalog1 had a three-vowel system: a high front vowel /i/, a high back vowel /u/, and a low central vowel /a/.
+Following sustained contact with the Spanish language from the late 16th to the 19th centuries, and sporadic contact with English (Zuraw, 2007) and other languages,2 Tagalog's vowel inventory expanded to include the mid vowels /ɛ, ɔ/, so that modern Tagalog offers a vowel inventory as follows:

 (1) Front Central Back

 High i u

-Mid 3 э
+Mid 3 Э

-Low a
+Low а

-Note that this paper follows Kaufman (2007) in representing the mid vowels as lax.
-Schachter & Otanes (1972) observe that /o, $\mathfrak{d}$ and /e, $\mathfrak{e}$ / are allophones in free alternation for some speakers; as such, either allophone may represent the underlying phoneme.
+This paper follows Kaufman (2007) in representing the mid vowels as lax.
+Schachter & Otanes (1972) observe that /o, \mathfrak{o} / and /e, \mathfrak{e} / are allophones in free alternation for some speakers; as such, either allophone may represent the underlying phoneme.
 The data below, adopted from Ramos & Cena (1990) and Schachter & Otanes (1972), illustrate the contrast between the high vowels typically but not exclusively occurring in native forms, and the mid vowels that occur in loanwords.
-Such minimal pairs provide evidence that /i, $\mathfrak{e}$ / and /u, $\mathfrak{d}$ / contrast in contemporary Tagalog:
+Such minimal pairs provide evidence that /i, \mathfrak{e} / and /u, \mathfrak{o} / contrast in contemporary Tagalog:3

-&lt;sup>1 The name used for the national language of the Philippines has changed from Tagalog (1936) to Pilipino (1959) to the current label Filipino (1973).
+1 The name used for the national language of the Philippines has changed from Tagalog (1936) to Pilipino (1959) to the current label Filipino (1973).
 It is uncontroversial to assume that Filipino is based mostly on Tagalog grammar and syntax.
 Filipinos, both within the Philippines and abroad, refer to the language as Tagalog.
 This paper follows common practice in naming the national language, and as such, the terms Tagalog and Filipino will be treated as synonyms.

-&lt;sup>2 Other language contact that may have favored the inclusion of the mid vowels includes earlier lexical borrowings from Malay (Wolff, 1976) and Hokkien Chinese (Chang-Yap, 1980).
+2 Other language contact that may have favored the inclusion of the mid vowels includes earlier lexical borrowings from Malay (Wolff, 1976) and Hokkien Chinese (Chang-Yap, 1980).

-&lt;sup>3 This paper employs conventional Tagalog orthography in presenting examples, unless otherwise noted.
+3 This paper employs conventional Tagalog orthography in presenting examples, unless otherwise noted.

-(2) /i/ /8/
+/i/ /8/

 misa Sp. 'mass' mesa Sp. 'table'

 tila 'maybe' tela Sp. 'cloth'

 binta 'moro canoe' benta Sp. 'sale'

 parti Eng. 'party' parte Sp. 'part'

 /u/ /ɔ/

-uso 'fad' oso Sp. 'bear'
+uso 'fad' OSO Sp. 'bear'

 butas 'hole' botas Sp. 'boots'

 kuro 'think' koro Sp. 'choir'

 bukal Sp. 'fountain' bokal Sp. 'vowel'

+misa tila binta parti /u/ uso butas kuro misa Sp. 'mass' tila 'maybe' binta 'moro canoe' parti Eng. 'party' /u/ uso 'fad' butas 'hole' kuro 'think' misaSp. 'mass'mesatila'maybe'telabinta'moro canoe'bentapartiEng. 'party'parte/u//ɔ/uso'fad'osobutas'hole'botaskuro'think'koro